 - Buy orders dominated among low-experience traders (63% vs. 37%), indicating trend-following or FOMO-based trading behaviour.

-- Educational content that frames when not to buy or highlights profit-taking strategies could improve engagement and conversion.
+- Educational content that frames when not to buy or highlights profit-taking strategies could improve engagement and retention.

 🔹 Insight 2: Average Lot Sizes for instrument Choice